 BackgroundThe Alpine Challenge began in 2001 as a means for the Kiwanis Club of Alpine, our founder and host, to provide mentoring and scholarship to encourage high school students in Alpine to complete school and continue their education.
 Many high school teens drop out of school even though they are mentally capable of continuing their education but for various reasons don't.

-Each year the accumulated funds from the event will finance two years of college or continuing education for at least two local students.
+Each year the accumulated funds from the event will help finance two years of college or continuing education for at least two local students.
 These students must meet these main requirements: pledge to live a drug/crime free life, graduate from high school in their scheduled year, and meet admission requirements for post-secondary education.
 With recommendations from teachers, three Kiwanis members select two sophomores to receive the scholarships.
 During the rest of high school, the students will have not only high school counselors available to provide mentoring; they will also have a Kiwanis mentor to help them reach their goals.
 When the students reach their senior year they are given a laptop computer in recognition of their accomplishments and to encourage continued success.

 We hope to create a ripple effect; by helping kids continue their education, it is expected to increase the likelihood that they, in turn, will become active service-minded members of the community.